Annadammula Anubandham

 Annadammula Anubandham is 1975 Indian Telugu-language action drama film, produced by the makeup artist M. Peethambaram and directed by S. D. Lal.
-The film stars N. T. Rama Rao, Murali Mohan, Nandamuri Balakrishna, Latha, and music composed by Chakravarthy.
+The film stars N. T. Rama Rao, Murali Mohan, Nandamuri Balakrishna, Latha, and music composed by Chakravarthi.
 It is a remake of the Hindi film Yaadon Ki Baaraat (1973).
 The film was a box office hit.

 Plot

 Vijay, Anand, and Naveen are brothers.
 On their father Venu Gopal's birthday, their mother Lakshmi teaches them a song titled Aanaati Hrudayala, which they hold dear.
 Once, Venu Gopal witnesses a robbery by a masked gangster, Parasuram.
 To protect his identity, Parasuram slaughters Venu Gopal and Lakshmi.
 Vijay and Anand watch the deaths with horror.
 Parusuram shoots at them, and they escape with the help of the kind-hearted Parasuram's henchman, John.
 But they get separated, while their maternal aunt whisks Naveen.

 Years roll by, and Vijay becomes a gallant on a crime spree around the city and joins an assistant, Devadas.
 Still, his parents' assassination haunts him.
 An elderly Ramaiah rears Anand, while Naveen becomes a famous pop singer who always offsets his brothers with their family songs.
 The Police eventually apprehended John, sentenced to 15 years.
 Vijay anxiously awaits his return.
 Soon after, he gets acquainted with John's daughter, Geeta, without knowing her identity, and both come closer.
 Anand's love of his life is Sunitha / Sony, daughter of a millionaire Chandra Shekar, and Naveen falls for his co-singer.
 The brothers meet several times yet do not recognize each other.

 Once Vijay saves Anand and Sony from Parasuram's son Shekar, discerning Vijay's caliber, Parasuram appoints him as a white knight, and he courageously succeeds in their several tasks.
 Meanwhile, John is released, and Vijay chases him and recognizes him as their helper in childhood.
 Now, John conveys that the only way to find Parasuram is by wearing two shoes of different sizes, 8 and 9, respectively.
 John toils and uncovers Parasuram, but he slays him.
 Before dying, he writes a letter to Vijay regarding Parasuram's whereabouts.

 Parasuram exploits Vijay to seize Sony for her father's treasure instead of the letter when Vijay seeks Sony's help and keeps her in their custody.
 At that point, Vijay notices Parasuram's shoes and identifies him as the murderer of his parents.
 At the same time, Naveen conducts his program in the hotel where Anand is also present; as usual, he calls his brothers, which Anand receives, but Vijay keeps silent as his presence may harm them.
 Parallelly, Vijay makes Sony accessible; a dead-heat situation occurs after that.
 Parasuram kidnaps Anand & Naveen for the treasure.
 At last, Vijay plays a trick, protects his brothers, and eliminates Parasuram.
 The film ends with the reunion of the brothers.